 If you’re interested to learn more, read our guide to Bangkok’s best night markets.

 Hotels near Chatuchak Weekend Market

-Found in the north of Bangkok and outside of the tourist areas means that there’s not a huge wealth of hotels in the immediate vicinity of JJ market, but there’s certainly enough to go around.
+Found in the north of Bangkok and outside of the tourist areas means that there are not a huge wealth of hotels in the immediate vicinity of JJ market, but there’s certainly enough to go around.

-One of the benefits of staying near Chatuchak is that hotel prices are often much cheaper than in the centralised tourist areas.
+One of the benefits of staying near Chatuchak is that hotel prices are often much cheaper than in the centralized tourist areas.

 If you’re looking for a cheap location in the Mo Chit and Chatuchak area, the Ora Hostel is worth a look.

-There are a mix of rooms on offer, both private and dormitory, and they’re all air conditioned with free WiFi access.
+There is a mix of rooms on offer, both private and dormitory, and they’re all air conditioned with free WiFi access.

 - 700 metres from Chatuchak weekend market